SIMPLE-AstroDB/SIMPLE-db/README.md

 A graphical representation of the SIMPLE schema:
 ![schema](documentation/figures/schema.png)

-Ella was here learning how to use github!
+Ella was here learning how to use GitHub!